vovanshu/OpenRGBSwitcherByAppPlugin/readme.md

 # Plugin for switch profile/effects on foreground application
 ## Based on the Scheduler Plugin
 Write and tested on OpenRGB 0.81 Windows platform!
+This version was written for personal use.
+In this form of functioning, I am satisfied.
+If there are any suggestions and requests in the Issues section

 # Scheduler Plugin